Bay-Area-Organized-Play-Foundation/bapfs/bapfs/Content/News/dennis-muldoon-new-vc.md

 # Dennis Muldoon, New East Bay VC

 Alistair is leaving the country and in doing so he leaves behind some exceptionally large shoes to fill.
-While there have been many wonderful candidates, we are pleased to announce that Dennis Muldoon will be succeeding Alistair as Venture Captain.
+While there have been many wonderful candidates, we are pleased to announce that Dennis Muldoon will be succeeding Alistair as Venture-Captain.

 Please join us in wishing both Dennis and Alistair all the best in their new roles!